RakhshandaMujib/Amotized-Analysis-of-Algorithms/README.md

 # Amotized-Analysis-of-Algorithms
-Amortized analysis of dynamic table.
+Amotized analysis of dynamic table for a sequence of indel (insertion/ deletion) operations with the corresponding graph representing the change in different parameters with respect to the ith operation.